PX4/PX4-user_guide/en/advanced_config/esc_calibration.md

    :::warning
    Never attempt ESC calibration with propellers on!

-   The motors should not spin during ESC calibration.
+   The motors _should_ not spin during ESC calibration.
-   However if calibration starts when the ESC is powered already, or if the ESC doesn't properly support/detect the calibration sequence, then it will respond to the PWM input by running the motor at maximum speed.
+   However if calibration starts when the ESC is already powered, or if the ESC doesn't properly support/detect the calibration sequence, then it will respond to the PWM input by running the motor at maximum speed.
    :::
 1. Map the ESCs you're calibrating as motors in the vehicle's [Actuator Configuration](../config/actuators.md).
    Only mapped actuators get an output, and hence only ESCs mapped as motors will be calibrated.

 1. Unpower the ESCs by unplugging the battery.
-   The flight controller should ideally still be powered via USB, and remain connected to the ground station.
+   The flight controller should still be powered via USB, and remain connected to the ground station.

 1. Open the *QGroundControl* **Settings > Power**, then press the **Calibrate** button.